 - Lightly grease a 2-quart baking dish with cooking spray or additional coconut oil.

-- In a large bowl toss together the appless, orange juice and orange zest, dried cherries, and 2 tablespoons of tapioca starch.
+- In a large bowl toss together the apples, orange juice and orange zest, dried cherries, and 2 tablespoons of tapioca starch.

-- Pour the pear mixture into the prepared baking dish.
+- Pour the apple mixture into the prepared baking dish.

 - In the same bowl combine the coconut oil, almond meal, coconut flour, honey, cinnamon, sea salt and almonds.

-- Evenly distribute the crumble mixture on top of the pears.
+- Evenly distribute the crumble mixture on top of the apples.

 - Bake at 350 for 40-45 minutes until the top is golden brown and crisp.

 - Allow to cool 10 minutes before serving.